We offer OSHA and State compliant CPR and First Aid certification classes.

 This CPR and First Aid certification class is primarily for those who are required to be certified by their employer or organization, but it’s also for anyone who is concerned about knowing how to save a life.

 Ready to sign up?

-Choose from 1 of 3 options below to get your CPR and First Aid certification from Prime Medical Training.
+Choose from 1 of 3 options below to get your CPR and First Aid certification.

 Those who are healthcare profession, students in a medical program, or those specifically required to have a BLS certification, please take a look at our BLS for Healthcare Providers class.